vralle/html-bundler-webpack-plugin/README.md

 };
 ```

 The `[name]` is the base filename script.
-For example, if source file is `main.js`, then output filename will be `js/main.1234abcd.js`.\
+For example, if source file
+is `main.js`, then output filename will be `js/main.1234abcd.js`.\
-If you want to have a different output filename, you can use the `filename` options as the [function](https://webpack.js.org/configuration/output/#outputfilename).
+If you want to have a different output filename, you can use `filename`
+options as the [function][webpack-outputfilename-url].

-The `chunkFilename` option only takes effect if you have the `optimization.splitChunks` option.
+The `chunkFilename` option only takes effect if you have
+`optimization.splitChunks` option.

 For example: